George Bello: Personal life

 Bello is named after his grandfather, Georgie.
-His father was an amateur footballer in Nigeria and helped Bello develop his interest in the game.
+His father was an amateur player in Nigeria and helped Bello develop his interest in the game.
 Bello also ran track and field in high school and helped his school win the 2016 Georgia team state championship.
 His favorite soccer players growing up were Neymar and Lionel Messi but he also was interested in the left back position and watched videos of David Alaba and Marcelo.